Taorah/MET2MOD/README.md

 Each yearly OWI file contains an Oceanweather header.

-Before concatenation, duplicate yearly headers must be removed.
+Before yearly files can be concatenated into a continuous forcing record, duplicate file headers must be removed.

+### User-configurable parameters

+Users may specify:

+* Start year
+* End year

 Run: